jk-kashe/gcp-database-demos/blocks/demos/cymbal_air/README.md

 2. **Deployment:**
     * Create a project to host your deployment.
 We recommend an empty project to avoid any unforseen issues.
-    * Open Cloud Shell and set your target project as the current project
+    * Open Cloud Shell and set your target project as the current project (this guide assumes you are using cloud shell!)
     * Run these commands:
     ```
     git clone https://github.com/jk-kashe/gcp-database-demos